findmnt

 AVAILABILITY

-The findmnt command is part of the util-linux package and is available
+The findmnt command is part of the util-linux package which can be

 Hurricane Electric.